srobo-legacy/tablet-interface/docs/wamp.md

  - `board`s are referenced by their part code, not the index.

-## Pub/Sub
+## Pub/Sub "Last message"

-When you subscribe to a message queue, you will receive the last message as the first publish event you will get.
+As a proposal to solve race conditions between making a RPC and subscribing on a topic, when you subscribe the last message sent on that topic could be published to your client only.

+I have spent some time trying to get this to work, but unfortunately to no avail.
+However, it is probably simply due to lack of knowledge about how Autobahn works.

 ## Definitions